adm108/BooksRESTAPI/README.md

 ```sh
 $ python manage.py runserver
 ```
 ##### 10. Now you can add data via upload button which is available on the main side (thanks to request library which collects data from that Google API: https://www.googleapis.com/books/v1/volumes?q=war).
 On the main site are available other urls endpoints.
+You may change urls endpoints inside index.html file which is in the templates folder (it depends which localserver you use).

 ##### 11. Now you can test my app!
 It is available on pythonanywhere site:
 http://adm108.pythonanywhere.com/